The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts: Summary

 A king dies.
 A new king ascends to the throne and orders that no one is to light any candle at night during his coronation.
-Despite the ban, the new king wears a disguise and walks through the city, until he reaches the house of the previous king's three daughters, who are talking to one another: the elder promises to weave a carpet large enough for the whole army to sit, and there would still be room left; the middle promise promises to weave a tent for the whole army, and there would still be room left, and the youngest promises to give birth to twins, a boy and a girl with stars on their foreheads and crescents on their breasts.
+Despite the ban, the new king wears a disguise and walks through the city, until he reaches the house of the previous king's three daughters, who are talking to one another: the elder promises to weave a carpet large enough for the whole army to sit, and there would still be room left; the middle promises to weave a tent for the whole army, and there would still be room left, and the youngest promises to give birth to twins, a boy and a girl with stars on their foreheads and crescents on their breasts.

 The new king summons the three sisters the next morning and marries all three, the elder two fulfilling their boasts in this tale.
 The youngest also gives birth to the titular twins, but her sisters take the children, place them in a box and order a servant to throw them in the river.
 They also tell the king his third wife gave birth to a little kitten and a mouse, and the king, enraged, orders the woman to be placed in the stairs and to be spat on.

 Meanwhile, the box with the children is found by an old miller and his wife, and the couple raise them.
 After the old miller's wife dies, on his deathbed, the old miller tells the male twin to wait 40 days after his death to enter a cave and fetch a magic bridle.
 The male twin follows his last request, finds the bridle and summons two horses, one for him other for his sister, and they go to the king's city where the male twin opens a coffee house, while the female twin spends time at home.

 One day, the king pays a visit to the coffee house, and sees the boy with the moon on his forehead.
 The king goes back to the palace and comments with his two wives about him.
 The two wives realize the twins have survived, and send an old woman to their house.
 The old woman talks to the female twin about the flower of the Earthly Beauty for her to play with.
 After the male twin returns home, his sister tells she wants the Earthly Beauty's flower.